xrfe/feaxr.github.io/README.md

 - 🧩 Automatic mesh generation
 - ⚡ Parallel finite element simulation
 - 🔬 Residual stress prediction
-- 🖨️ Digital Twins for additive manufacturing
+- 🖨️ Embodied Intelligent Digital Twins for additive manufacturing

 Our long-term vision is to create an intelligent engineering assistant capable of transforming a simple photograph into a simulation-ready Digital Twin for design verification, manufacturing optimization, and engineering analysis.